mvolkmann/blog/src/swift/Localization.md

 ## Plurals

+SwiftUI can automate displaying phrases that describe a number of things where the word that describes the thing varies based on the count.
+For example, "dog" vs. "dogs" or "cactus" vs. "cacti".

 There are two kinds of plural values to consider.
 Cardinal numbers specify a count or quantity (ex. two).
 Ordinal numbers specify a position within an ordered list (ex. second).

-Pluralization of cardinal numbers is supported by a `.stringsdict` file.
+Pluralization of cardinal numbers is supported by a `.stringsdict` file which is described in this section.
 Pluralization of ordinal numbers is supported by `NumberFormatter` as described in the [Numbers and Currency](#numbers-and-currency) section.